meeb/tubesync/docs/other-database-backends.md

 `mysql://tubesync:password@localhost:3306/tubesync`

+*Important note:* For MySQL databases make SURE you create the tubesync database with `utf8mb4` encoding, like:

+`CREATE DATABASE tubesync CHARACTER SET utf8mb4 COLLATE utf8mb4_0900_ai_ci;`

+Without `utf8mb4` encoding things like emojis in video titles (or any extended UTF8 characters) can cause issues.

 ### 3. Start TubeSync and check the logs

 Once you start TubeSync with the new database connection you should see the folling log